 Even in the ideal world, if neither you nor anybody else bid on your brand keywords, the fact is these keywords will still enter the search match auction.
 And an advertiser who actually bids on them with higher CPA goals and higher budgets will most likely get into the auction and win it as long as the keywords they use are relevant.

-So if you do not bid simultaneously, you lose the war by not taking part in it.
+If you do not bid simultaneously, you lose the war by not taking part in it.
+So, there is certainly a place for targeting branded keywords.

 Branded Keywords Fact #2 – User Experience Matters